finos/common-domain-model/docs/product-model.md

 using the `AssetClassEnum`, which leverages the FpML classification.

-Compared with Asset and Observable, which are minimally defined, the modelling of a contractual product requires a larger data structure.
+Compared with Asset and Observable, which are minimally defined, the modelling of a contractual product requires a larger data structure to support the representation of economic terms.

 The terms of the contract are specified at trade inception and apply throughout the life of the contract (which can last for decades